enkidevs/curriculum/typescript/introduction/tsc-interfaces-classes/tsc-interfaces-intro.md

 ---
 ## Content

-The main data type that you can use as a collection of values and behaviors is called an *object*.
+In TypeScript, the shape that represents a collection of key-value pairs is an object.

+One way to declare a type of an object is with `{}`:

 ```ts
 function f(companyObj: { name: string }) {